happy-little-one/deno-dev-server/readme.md

-simple forentend dev server write by deno. support hmr, ts.

-how to use:

-just cope the code to your own project and run: `deno run --unstable --allow-read --allow-net dev.ts`
+# Simple frontend dev server

+- 40 lines only
+- support hmr, typescript, react

+# mechanism

+- Deno.watchFs for detect the file changes
+- SSE for communication between frontend to backend, no nessary to use websocket
+- Deno.emmit for compile typescript